carls31/software-engineering-for-geoinformatics-assignment/README.md

 ```sh
 conda env create -f se4g.yml
 ```
-Or fork the repository for having your own copy.
+Alternatively you should also consider to fork the repository for having your own copy.

  and the dashboard are included in the folder:
  * The functions are defined inside: se4g_helper.py